jbpauly/smart-simulation/app/markdown/setup_smart_subscription.md

 #### How does a Smart Subscription Work?

 Bottomless is the first of its kind smart subscription company.
-In fact, the company was the subject of Paul Gramham's physical streaming epiphany.
+In fact, the company was the subject of Paul Graham's physical streaming epiphany.
 They provide smart subscriptions for premium coffee from top roaster across the country.
 To achieve just-in-time delivery, Bottomless provides subscribers a wifi connected kitchen scale and monitors their consumption.